VonHeikemen/lsp-zero.nvim/README.md

 ### `.setup_nvim_cmp({opts})`

-`{opts}` is table that will allow you to override some of `nvim-cmp` defaults:
+`{opts}` is a table that will allow you to override defaults configured by lsp-zero:

 * `completion`: Configures the behavior of the completion menu.
-You can find more details about its properities if you start typing the command `:help cmp-config.completion`.
+You can find more details about its properties if you start typing the command `:help cmp-config.completion`.

 * `sources`: List of configurations for "data sources".
 See `:help cmp-config.sources` to know more.